puneeth579/jsonsrv/README.md

    property, or unusual burden on the origin server...

 ####SafeAction
-[SafeAction](src/main/java/org/brutusin/jsonsrv/SafeAction.java) is used to implement *safe* business logic, that is, this logic that has no side-effects expected by the user.
-Results of these actions are [cacheable](#caching), and both `GET` and `POST` request methods are supported.
+[SafeAction](src/main/java/org/brutusin/jsonsrv/SafeAction.java) is used to implement *safe* business logic, that is, logic that has no side-effects expected by the user.
+Results of these actions are [cacheable](#caching), and both `GET` and `POST` request methods are allowed.

 Example:
 ```java